authelia/authelia/docs/content/en/reference/cli/authelia/authelia_crypto_hash_generate.md

       --password string            manually supply the password rather than using the terminal prompt --random                     uses a randomly generated password
-      --random.characters string   sets the explicit characters for the random string --random.charset string      sets the charset for the random password, options are 'ascii', 'alphanumeric', 'alphabetic', 'numeric', and 'numeric-hex' (default "alphanumeric")
+      --random.characters string   sets the explicit characters for the random string --random.charset string      sets the charset for the random password, options are 'ascii', 'alphanumeric', 'alphabetic', 'numeric', 'numeric-hex', and 'rfc3986' (default "alphanumeric")
-      --random.length int          when using a randomly generated password it configures the length (default 72)
+      --random.length int          sets the character length for the random string (default 72)
 ```

 ### SEE ALSO